-Towards the end of seventh grade, my middle-school band took a trip to Cedar Point, which was pretty much the theme park to which Midwestern middle school bands traveled.
+Toward the end of seventh grade, my middle-school band took a trip to Cedar Point, which was pretty much the theme park to which midwestern middle-school bands traveled.
 (I imagine it still is.)
-They had this indoor rollercoaster there, called the Disaster Transport.
-My friends and I were standing in line for this rollercoaster, winding up the dimly lit cement steps, when we turned a corner and came across a huge pile of money.
+They had this indoor roller coaster there, called the Disaster Transport.
+My friends and I were standing in line for this roller coaster, winding up the dimly lit cement steps, when we turned a corner and came across a huge pile of money.

 We picked it up and counted it; it was a very specific amount of money.
 I don’t remember now exactly how much, but for the purposes of this retelling, let’s say it was $134.
 That sounds close.